AutoCAD

 3D computer-aided design (CAD) software application developed by Autodesk.
 It was first released in December 1982 for the CP/M and IBM PC platforms as a desktop app running on microcomputers with internal graphics controllers.
-Initially a DOS application, subsequent versions were later released for other platforms including Classic Mac OS (1992), Microsoft Windows (1993) and macOS (2010), iOS (2010), and Android (2011).
+Versions were later released for other platforms including Classic Mac OS (1992), Windows (1993), and macOS (2010), iOS (2010), and Android (2011).

 AutoCAD is a general drafting and design application used in industry by architects, project managers, engineers, interior designers, graphic designers, city planners, and other professionals to prepare technical drawings.
 After discontinuing the sale of perpetual licenses in January 2016, commercial versions of AutoCAD are licensed through a term-based subscription or Autodesk Flex, a pay-as-you-go option introduced on September 24, 2021.
 Subscriptions to the desktop version of AutoCAD include access to the web and mobile applications.
 However, users can subscribe separately to the AutoCAD Web App online or AutoCAD Mobile through an in-app purchase.

 History

 Before AutoCAD was introduced, most CAD programs ran on mainframe computers or minicomputers, with each CAD operator (user) working at a separate graphics terminal.

+Product activation dependent on Autodesk activation servers became mandatory for retail licenses from release 2005 onwards, and network licenses from release 2006 onwards.
+Prior to this, AutoCAD releases in some regions required installation of a software protection dongle to function.